My neonate

 and end his derelict delays to answer her call, the insane imagery of this

-collapsed cleaning-lady had become clear enough to elicit a slight sense of
+collapsed cleaning-lady became clear enough to elicit a disdainful annoyance,

-active annoyance, as she’d noticed that this fainted face had failed to comply
+as she noticed that this fainted face had failed to comply with those nascent

-and ordered him through her own minutely muffled m-95 mask to dispatch a doctor
+and her own minutely muffled m-95 mask, ordering the guard to dispatch a doctor

-elevator and check the janitor’s jugular to find a faint pulse.
-Then she’d
+and checked the janitor’s jugular to find a faint pulse.
+Inexplicably, she reached

-inexplicably reached into her pocket with one hand to procure an extra mask and
+into her pocket with one hand to procure an extra mask and placed it over the

 The

-Commander’s feet had foolishly fought against the frictionless floor, attempting
+Commander’s feet had to fight against the frictionless floor as she attempted to

-to scootch the custodian’s hindering heap against one side of the hallway.
-She’d
+scootch the custodian’s hindering heap off to one side of the hallway.
+She soon

-soon realized the futility of this fight and made an impromptu decision to swing
+realized the futility of this fight and instead swung her smooth-soled feet directly

-her smooth-soled feet over this human hurdle.
-But when her soles had surmounted
+over this human hurdle.
+But when her soles surmounted that inanimate

-that inanimate encumbrance and landed on the other side, she’d instantly swirled
+encumbrance and landed on the other side, she instantly swirled and slid atop

 Her balance

-barely remained upright as streams of spasmic maneuvers toggled her between flailing
+barely remained upright.
+Streams of spasmic maneuvers toggled her between flailing

 footsteps and skittering surf-slides.
 Without ever fully recovering a favorable

-footing, she’d desperately surged toward my morgue-based moans.
-She’d barely managed
+footing, she desperately surged toward my morgue-based moans.
+She barely managed

 to avoid bashing her own burdening bundle of stillborn sorrows against the bland

-beige walls as she’d continuously teetered on the edge of a constant collapse,
+beige walls as she continuously teetered on the edge of a constant collapse,

 perpetually postponing a planting fall with unconsciously controlled